ztw17/rails-layouts-and-templates-lab-chi01-seng-ft-010620/README.md

 ## Outline

-Give them a rails app with no layout and no controllers (besides applicationcontroller)
+Give them a rails app with no layout and no controllers (besides applicationcontroller).
+There should be working models though.
+Pretty much making a shopping cart.

 Default Layout